swordde/legendary-octo-potato.github.io/README.md

-# Legendary Octo Potato
+# Quint Crew 🚀

-Welcome to the Legendary Octo Potato repository!
-This project is a web application designed to showcase the profiles of the Quint Crew agents.
+Welcome to the **Quint Crew** repository!
+This project is a vibrant web application designed to showcase the dynamic profiles of the Quint Crew agents.
+Dive in and get to know the tech-savvy stars of our team!

 ## Table of Contents